 It happened to be a free day at the Denver Museum of Nature and Science, so we decided to take Aja and Amber there since we had the time.
 Amber hadn't been there in something like ten years, and it was the first field trip we have been able to take Aja to in awhile.
 While most of the special exhibits happened to be paid ones on this particular day, we were still able to see all of the free stuff.

-To chronicle our time there, Richard took several videos that document most of the major sections that we were able to visit.
+To chronicle our time there, Lyn and Richard took many photos that document most of the major sections that we were able to visit.

 Outside of the Coors Hall of Gems and Minerals, there were a few service puppies on display!
 One of them looked a lot like our Shih-Tzu Bo-Bo!
 He/she did have a white patch on his head and is smaller than Bo-Bo, but the coloring was almost the same!